18.9 Disorders of the Female Reproductive System

 Why did Jayson develop hydrocephalus?
 There are many possible causes of hydrocephalus in adults, including tumors, infections, hemorrhages, and TBIs.
 Given his repeated and long history of football-related TBIs and the absence of any evidence of infection, tumor, or other cause, Jayson’s doctor thinks his head injuries were most likely responsible for his hydrocephalus.

 Although hydrocephalus is serious, there are treatments.
-Read the rest of this chapter to learn about the cells, tissues, organs, cavities, and systems of the body, how they are interconnected, and the importance of keeping the body in a state of (or balance).
+Read the rest of this chapter to learn about the cells, tissues, organs, cavities, and systems of the body, how they are interconnected, and the importance of keeping the body in a state of homeostasis (or balance).
 The amount of cerebrospinal fluid in the ventricles is normally kept at a relatively steady level, and the potentially devastating symptoms of hydrocephalus are an example of what can happen when a system in the body becomes unbalanced.
 At the end of the chapter, you will learn about Jayson’s treatment and prognosis.

 Chapter Overview: Introduction to the Human Body